sjl/.plan/README.markdown

 * Finished [Salem's Lot][].
 I really want to visit Maine again.
 * Did more [Learning WebGL][].
 Still pretty smooth sailing.
 * More [Coding Math][].

+## 2016-06-29

+* Watched "Designing Monument Valley" over breakfast.
+This style of game isn't my particular cup of tea, but the talk was interesting.
+He mentioned a few times that mechanics get in the way of the storytelling/experience and while that can be true, maybe even *most* of the time, I kept thinking about Dwarf Fortress as a counterexample.
+If you read the DF subreddit or forums you see countless stories and characters unfold, each one unique, and all of them created by the interaction of the player's imagination and the game's procedural mechanics.
+I'd love to make a game like that.